jweingardt12/glenstone-alerts/README.md

 ## What To Expect

-- Ticket availability changes quickly; alerts don’t guarantee tickets will still be there.
+- Ticket availability changes quickly; alerts don't guarantee tickets will still be there.
-- The system checks availability roughly every 30 minutes.
+- The system checks availability roughly every 10 minutes.
 - To avoid spam, alerts include a 24‑hour cooldown between notifications for the same alert.
 - Works great on phones and desktops.